[updated February 18th, 2018]

 Of course, pregnancy and childbirth can be very difficult (the latter especially in western hospitals with their insane birth protocols that unnecessarily stress and harm both mother and baby).
 The developing baby is of course dependent on the mother's body for survival (at least during the through the first and second trimesters, if not into the third), through the automatic (and incredible) processes designed into human biology.

-Addressing each of these possible excuses/justifications in turn, firstly the baby can not be blamed for being initially dependent on the woman's body, and there are many cases wherein a non-voluntary dependency may manifest between two individuals, but in none of those scenarios is the murder of the dependent justifiable just because of their dependency.
-Being unplanned because lack of caution during sex or because of birth control that didn't work, does not have moral power to override the UP.
-As for the possible discomforts of pregnancy and childbirth, those again are not the fault of the baby, and again can't be said to have more moral weight than the possible killing an innocent human being.
+Addressing each of these possible excuses/justifications in turn, firstly the baby can not be blamed for being initially dependent on the woman's body; there are many cases wherein a non-voluntary dependency may manifest between two post-utero individuals, but in none of those scenarios is the murder of the dependent justifiable just because of their dependency.
+Being unplanned because of lack of caution during sex or because birth-control didn't work, does not have moral power to override the UP.
+As for the possible discomforts of pregnancy and childbirth, those again are not the fault of the baby, and again can't be said to have more moral weight than the possible killing of an innocent human being.
 As for poverty, if the woman can find no support to help raise the baby (though support does exist for this very thing in many places), she could still put the baby up for adoption, so that doesn't override the UP either.
-Uncompromising reasoning like this can seem "harsh," but that is that uncompromising nature is actually very beneficial, it cuts through emotions, lies, and irrationality, and gives us sound rational truth, for those that really want to know.
-And concerning such a morally heavy issue as abortion, we should want to know, even if the conclusions go against our previous position on the issue, even if it will result in many negative reactions from others.
+Uncompromising reasoning like this can seem "harsh," but such an uncompromising nature is actually very beneficial when based in sound logic and morality, it cuts through emotions, lies, and irrationality that can (and oftentimes is) used to justify harmful actions.
+And concerning such a morally heavy issue as abortion, we should want to know what the rational and moral truth is, even if the conclusions go against our previous position on the issue, even if it will result in many negative reactions from others.

 The final possible excuse/justification in the group, rape, is more complicated, and needs deeper analysis.
 I know bringing up rape is very "triggering;" of course rape is horrible and wrong, and so just the word alone can incite very strong negative emotions, especially by women who get upset and say it is inappropriate for a man to even discuss the issue in the first place (as if moral issues that involve women are somehow wrong for men to even contemplate or write about).
 The problem with negative emotions is that they diminish critical thinking ability.
 It's easy to just say "Well abortion should be allowed in the case of rape," as I used to say too, but what is the reasoning behind that exactly?
 Why, exactly, is that a valid statement?
 When someone gives more explanation, they usually say something like "The woman shouldn't be forced to go through with a pregnancy that she doesn't want to have, especially if it was the result of a rape."
 I agree that the woman shouldn't be forced to do anything, it's her choice as to what to do.
 But I am saying we should investigate the morality of that choice, to make sure it really is sound, to make sure that the choice is based on truth, rationality and kindness, rather than lies, irrationality and unkindness.
 To follow my reasoning here you have to have already understood my previous reasoning on the issue of uncertainty of person-hood concerning the in-utero zygote/embryo/fetus/baby.
-So not suddenly ignoring the UP in the context of rape, but maintaining it as a part of the moral investigation, we can then move forward to whether abortion is morally justifiable in the context of rape.
-Please try to follow this reasoning, I imagine negative thoughts and emotions may be distracting you at this point.
-If it's not okay to kill a possible human (the UP), does the UP have an exception in the context of a rape?
+So, not suddenly ignoring the UP in the context of rape, but maintaining it as a part of the moral investigation, we can then carefully move forward intellectually to see whether abortion is morally justifiable in the context of rape.
+(Please try to follow this reasoning rather than lose the logic, principles and morality in a fit of negative emotion; I imagine negative thoughts and emotions will very likely be distracting you at this point).
+So, if it's not okay to kill a possible human (the UP), does the UP have a legitimate exception in the context of a rape?
 If we are to say that it is okay to kill a possible human if the woman was harmed by another human, what is the new premise in operation there?
 That new premise would be: "The right to life of a possible human is overridden by the violent act of another person."
 But that is not a sound moral premise.
 I can't blow up a house that may or may not have humans within it (the UP), because someone else did something violent to me.
 The violence of someone else does not make for a valid exception to the UP.
 Two wrongs do not make a right; if abortion is immoral, then the immoral act of rape doesn't somehow make the former moral.
 This is actually the same perspective of women who were raped and decided to not have an abortion.
 In fact, as that article I just linked to states: "Statistics about rape victims and abortion are surprising to many people.
 There have been two studies done about pregnant rape victims.
 In each study, 70% of the women chose to keep their babies.
 This defies the stereotype that all raped women want abortions."
 Here is another good quote on the topic from a different article:

 "Nobody should minimize or ignore the pain of a rape victim.
 We want to show her love.
 Will an abortion help her?
 First of all, the abortion will not un-rape the woman.
 The tragedy has happened and nothing can change the past.
 Second, abortion brings a trauma of its own.
 To see abortion as a magic wand that brings relief but no pain is to ignore the pain of countless women who suffer for years and decades after abortion.
 Such groups as WEBA (Women Exploited By Abortion), American Victims of Abortion, and Victims of Choice provide ample proof that abortion hurts women.
 I know of women who have been raped and then had abortions, and are in counseling not for the rape but for the abortion!
 In rape, the trauma is "Someone hurt me."
 In abortion, the trauma is "I hurt and killed someone else -- my child."
 That brings even more grief.